Novartis

 Venture Round in 2003

-Lumenos is a healthcare company that provides a range of healthcare plans and support services.
-It offers health accounts, including Health Reimbursement Accounts and Health Savings Accounts, as well as information and incentives aimed at promoting health awareness and engagement in healthy behaviors.
-The company operates a website that features various health and financial tools, along with a directory of doctors and hospitals.
-Additionally, Lumenos provides personal health coaching services, offering one-on-one assistance to patients managing chronic conditions such as asthma, diabetes, and heart disease.
+Lumenos is a healthcare company specializing in providing comprehensive wellness solutions.
+It offers health accounts such as Health Reimbursement Accounts (HRAs) and Health Savings Accounts (HSAs), along with educational resources and incentives to encourage healthier lifestyles.
+Lumenos' website features health and financial tools, plus a directory of doctors and hospitals.
+Additionally, it provides personalized health coaching for individuals managing conditions like asthma, diabetes, or heart disease.

 Lumenos